freenas/freenas-docs/userguide/cli.rst

 :screen. :command:`tmux` is an alternative to GNU :command:`screen`.
 Similar to screen, :command:`tmux` can be detached from a screen and continue running in the background, then later reattached.
-Unlike :ref:`Shell`, :command:`tmux` allows you to have access to a command prompt while still providing access to the graphical administration screens.
+Unlike :ref:`Shell`, :command:`tmux` provides access to a command prompt while still giving access to the graphical administration screens.

 To start a session, simply type :command:`tmux`.
 As seen in